compliance-framework/plugin-apt-versions-policies/README.md

-# SSH policies for use in Compliance Framework Local SSH Plugin
+# Apt Version policies for use in Compliance Framework

 ## Requirements